 The dynamics of the mechanisms underlying endothelium-dependent vasodilation in the kidney were studied in Dautzenberg & Just 2013.
 Endothelium-dependent vasodilation is known to be mediated by nitric oxide (NO), prostaglandins (PG's), and endothelium-derived hyperpolarizing factor(s) (EDHF).
 We studied the contribution and the time courses of these three components in the vasodilator responses to acetylcholine (ACh) and bradykinin (BK).
 We found that NO, PG, and EDHF contribute >50%, 20-40%, and <20%, respectively, and that EDHF acts considerably faster and more transiently (maximum after 16 s) than NO and PG (maximum after ~30 s).
 We also assessed the participation and dynamics of NO and PG in attenuating constrictor responses to norepinephrine and angiotensin II.
 We found that these attenuating influences are not constant over time, but exert their most prominent impact later than the peak of the constriction.
 Accordingly, these influences not only reduce the magnitude but also the duration of the constriction.

-Our most recent work (Dautzenberg et al. 2014) studied the role of soluble guanylate cyclase (sGC) in the regulation of renal blood flow and glomerular filtration rate, and in the NO-dependent modulation of renal blood flow autoregulation. sGC is an enzyme producing cyclic guanosine monophosphate (cGMP), and is the main target for the effects of NO. Due to these features, sGC is a key player in the cGMP signaling cascade.
+In (Dautzenberg et al. 2014) we studied the role of soluble guanylate cyclase (sGC) in the regulation of renal blood flow and glomerular filtration rate, and in the NO-dependent modulation of renal blood flow autoregulation. sGC is an enzyme producing cyclic guanosine monophosphate (cGMP), and is the main target for the effects of NO. Due to these features, sGC is a key player in the cGMP signaling cascade.
 Pharmacological agents have been developed targeting sGC directly, so called sGC-stimulators and -activators, some of which are already approved therapeutics.
 However., little is known about their influence on renal hemodynamics.
 Furthermore, although sGC is thought to be the main target for NO, other signaling pathways for NO have also been described.
 We therefore studied the impact of a prominent sGC-activator, Cinaciguat, on blood flow, filtration rate, and autoregulation, and also investigated the extent to which the effects of endogenous NO are mediated via sGC.
 Infusion of cinaciguat in anesthetized rats did not reduce blood flow or filtration rate, and only slightly impaired autoregulation, despite significant hypotension.
 This indicates safety of cinaciguat with regard to kidney function.
 Inhibition of endogenous NO production induced the known changes in blood pressure, renal blood flow, and autoregulation.
 Additional cinaciguate normalized these changes by ~80% for mean pressure and flow, and by ~90% for autoregulation, indicating that these effects of endogenous NO ar predominantly mediated via sGC.

 We study anesthetized rats and mice including gene-knockout animals.
-We measure arterial pressure and renal blood flow using pressure transducers connected to arterial catheters and miniature utrasound transit time flow sensors (Transonic®) implanted on the left renal artery.
+We measure arterial pressure and renal blood flow using pressure transducers connected to arterial catheters and miniature ultrasound transit time flow sensors (Transonic®) implanted on the left renal artery.
 Glomerular filtration rate is measured by classical clearance using fluorescence-labeled sinistrin as marker with our customized analysis algorithm for improved accuracy.
 Experimental interventions include manipulation of arterial pressure and infusion of agents intravenously or directly into the renal artery.
 For analysis we employ computer-based analysis tools in the time and frequency domain, such as signal averaging, adapted normalization procedures, fourier transforms, and transfer function analysis (Just 2007).

 Temporal characteristics of nitric oxide-, prostaglandin-, and EDHF-mediated components of endothelium-dependent vasodilation in the kidney.